Installation

 . - Portland Group Fortran compiler (pgfortran), version 17.3.
 There are two important compiler problems: i) passing subroutines and functions whose interface includes multidimensional arrays as arguments or function results does not work, and ii) internal compiler error when compiling meshmod.f90.

 In summary: Only recent versions of gfortran and ifort are guaranteed to work with the development version.
 If you cannot use gfortran 6 or newer or ifort 2019 or newer, download the stable version.
 I do not think this is because of errors in the critic2 code (though if you find that it is, please let me know).
-If you paid for a recent version of your compiler and it throws an internal compiler error while trying to build critic2, you may want to consider submitting a bug report to the compiler developers.
+If your compiler throws an internal compiler error while trying to build critic2, you may want to consider submitting a bug report to the compiler developers.

 You can choose the compiler by setting the FC and CC environment variables to the path of your preferred compiler and then building in the usual way: